toddrgarner/employee-tracker/README.md

 WHEN I choose to update an employee role.<br>
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database.<br>

-## Employe Tracker Github Repository URL:
+## Employee Tracker Github Repository URL:

 https://github.com/toddrgarner/employee-tracker